isomerpages/seab-corp/pages/Updates for Private Candidates.md

 registration.</p>
 <p>Please ensure that you have provided the correct citizenship during your
 registration to ensure the correct fee charges.
-If incorrect citizenship details were submitted which resulted in shortfall,in exam fees ,candidates are required to make up the shortfall for them to be eligible for the exam.</p>
+If incorrect citizenship details were submitted which resulted in a shortfall in examination fees, candidates are required to make up the shortfall for them to be eligible for the examinations.</p>
 <p><strong>Mode of payment</strong>
 </p>
 <p>You should pay your examination fees via a credit/debit card or PayNow